tatsumoto-ren/tatsumoto-ren.github.io/blog/could-machine-translation-be-useful-to-language-learners.md

 Machine translations are even more dangerous, because they often introduce errors and inaccuracies.

+Sometimes it is tempting to paste text into a machine translator or ask an AI chatbot to explain it.
+But that creates an illusion of comprehension, so it is counterproductive to our goal.
+To understand how the language works, you have to build a foundation for natural, intuitive understanding through mass immersion and exposure.
+Always try to decipher texts entirely on your own!

 It is permitted to translate individual words for the first couple months of learning the target language.
 We think it is acceptable to do so because there is no other option